tenstorrent/benchmarking/README.md

 To download the COCO dataset, follow these steps:

-1. *HuggingFace datasets*: will download into `${HF_HOME}/datasets/` once [HuggingFace Hub access](#setup-access-to-huggingface-hub) is setup.

-2. *COCO Dataset*: You can automatically download the COCO dataset from here.
-No login is required, and the dataset will be cached in ~/.cache/coco.

-To download the COCO dataset, follow these steps:

 ```bash
 # use another location for MLDATA_DIR if desired, below is default
 # Create the `coco` directory inside the cache directory: